SalomePlatform/adao/doc/en/reference.rst

     "ObservationOperator"*

   StoreInternalVariables
-    This boolean key allows to store default internal variables, mainly the current state during iterative optimization process.
+    This Boolean key allows to store default internal variables, mainly the current state during iterative optimization process.
 Be careful, this can be a numerically costly choice in certain calculation cases.
 The default is "False".